Shortfin mako shark

 Interaction with People

 The mako population spans the entire North Atlantic Ocean.
 Although only 2-3% of the mako catch comes from Canadian waters, COSEWIC has recommended that the population be listed as Threatened in Canadian waters.
-DFO carried out a Recovery Potential Assessment on makos in 2006, the Research Document for which is also available.
+DFO carried out a Research Document (CSAS resdocs - 2006/091) for which is also available.

 - Teeth are visible even when the mouth is closed